dejuata/ConvertirdorRGB/README.md

 # Retinal image processing

-Software containing the topics covered in the course of digital image processing of the university of the valley
+Software containing the topics covered in the course of digital image processing of the Universidad del Valle

 ### Requerimientos
 * Qt 5.7